ppkantorski/Ultrahand-Overlay/examples/4IFIR Explorer/README.md

 ## Additional Information

-For more details on the Ultrahand-Overlay project and its features, please refer to the [official GitHub repository](https://github.com/ppkantorski/Ultrahand-Overlay).
+For more details on the Ultrahand Overlay project and its features, please refer to the [official GitHub repository](https://github.com/ppkantorski/Ultrahand-Overlay).